 This is why an air filter is used.
 It's usually made from either paper or a mixture of paper and cotton, although aftermarket 'performance' filters, such as those made by K&N, Pipercross and BMC, use foam coated in a thin layer of oil to allow more air to pass through.
 Most filters are square or rectangular but some are round.
 The filter sits within a housing under the bonnet.

 How often should an air filter be changed?
-With the exception of high-performance air filters, which tend to have a longer life, most air filters should be changed once a year, or after around 15,000 miles.
-It's easy to forget, so make a note of when you change it so you remember next year.
+With the exception of high-performance air filters, which tend to have a longer life, most air filters should be changed once every two or three years, or after around 36,000 miles.
+It's easy to forget, so make a note of when you change it so you remember next time.

-Watch this to see how to replace your car’s air filter
+Watch this video to see how to replace your air filter

-Every Haynes manual shows you how to change your vehicle's brake pads in easy-to-follow steps
+Every Haynes manual shows you how to change your vehicle's air filter in easy-to-follow steps

-Does your car’s air filter really need to be changed once a year?
-Can't you just leave it another year or just not change it at all?
+Does your car’s air filter really need to be changed every two or three years?
+Can't you leave it for longer?
 As mentioned, a lot depends on how many miles you cover but also on where you drive.

-For example, if you're in a rural part of the country where the roads are often dusty and there's lots of tree pollen and hedgerows, you may find that the air filter is pretty dirty before 12 months have passed.
-If you live by the sea, where the air tends to be cleaner, the filter could look as good as new after a year.
+For example, if you're in a rural part of the country where the roads are often dusty and there's lots of tree pollen and hedgerows, you may find that the air filter is pretty dirty after 12 months.
+If you live by the sea, where the air tends to be cleaner, the filter could still look as good as new after a couple of years.

 Basically, it's best to use your common sense and not to let the filter get as filthy as the one pictured at the top of the page.